olimorris/onedarkpro.nvim/README.md

 }
 ```

+> **Note:** For a full list of plugins supported, and their names, see the plugins [section](#electric_plug-supported-plugins)

 ### Configuring styles

-Within the theme, collections of highlight groups have been grouped together into `styles`.
-For users who use monospaced fonts with nice italics, this can go someway to adding greater customisation to the theme.
+Within the colorscheme, collections of highlight groups have been grouped together into `styles`.
+For users who use monospaced fonts with nice italics, this can go someway to enhancing the aesthetic of the colorscheme.
 These styles may be configured as below:

 ```lua
 styles = {